 Babies wake up early for many reasons.
-Keep reading for my top 5 ways to troubleshoot why your baby is waking up at 5am or 6am or even earlier!
+Keep reading to find out the top 5 reasons why your child is waking up at 5am or 6am or even earlier!

 Here are a few things to consider when trying to help your child sleep later in the morning & the reasons why your child wakes up early.

 1. Last wake time is too long.
 This means bedtime happened too late and you missed your child's sleep window.
 Chances are they are going down fussy and crying at the end of the day.

 2. Too short of a first wake time.
-This is a tricky one because many children get stuck in a "early naptime" due to the 5AM wakeup, but in reality this is what could be causing the wakeup.
-Depending on their age, they need a set amount of wakeful hours before the next sleep onset.
-By stretching that morning nap later and also by practicing the crib rule in the morning, you will be able to welcome a later sleep in.
+This is a tricky one because many children get stuck in a "early nap time" due to the 5AM wakeup, but in reality, this is what could be causing the wakeup.
+Depending on their age, they need a set amount of dedicated wakeful hours before the next sleep onset.
+By stretching that morning nap later, and also by practicing the crib rule in the morning, you will be able to welcome a later sleep in.
 This means delaying exposing your child to sunlight until closer to your desired out of crib time.
 Then you will base their first nap off the out of crib time.

 4. Your child is maxing out on sleep at 5AM.
-That means their sleep tanks are full at this time so it's important to look at overall sleep in a 24 hour period.
+That means their sleep tanks are full at this time, so it's important to look at overall sleep in a 24 hour period.
 It may mean its time to cap their nap(s) or push bedtime forward just a smidge!
 It's not uncommon to see too much daytime sleep happening!

 Total Sleep Needs By Age